Intermittent Fasting: A Complete Guide To Benefits, Diet Plans & Meals

 Lunch: Grass-Fed Burgers at 12 p.m.

 Grass-fed liver burgers are one of my favorite choices for lunch during the week, and they are extremely easy to prep to have throughout the entire week.
-Eat on top of a bed of dark leafy greens with a simple homemade dressing for a meal packed with B vitamins for healthy methylation and detox pathways.
+People eat this on top of a bed of dark leafy greens with a simple homemade dressing for a meal packed with B vitamins for healthy methylation and detox pathways.

 - ½ pound ground grass-fed beef liver